AdobeXD/plugin-samples/tutorials/debugging/readme.md

 # How to Debug Your Plugin

 Bugs happen!
-In this guide, you will learn how to debug your Adobe XD plugin.
+In this tutorial, you will learn how to debug your Adobe XD plugin.

 ## Prerequisite

-At least one plugin in your `develop` folder (you can create one using our [Quick Start guide](/guides/quick-start-guide)).
+At least one plugin in your `develop` folder (you can create one using our [Quick Start tutorial](/tutorials/quick-start)).

 ## Debugging Steps